fairdataihub/fairdataihub.org/blog/alt-text-generator-ollama.md

 ## 🔮 What's Next

 The Ollama backend opens possibilities for experimentation with different vision-language models.
-The default is `qwen3-vl:4b`, but as new models become available through Ollama, switching is as simple as setting the `OLLAMA_MODEL` environment variable:
+The default is qwen3-vl:4b, but as new models become available through Ollama, switching is as simple as setting the OLLAMA_MODEL environment variable:

 ```bash
 OLLAMA_MODEL=minicpm-v python ollama_service/server.py